jtwig/book/template_engines.md

 ## What is a template engine?

 <p style="text-align: justify;">
-A template engine is a piece of software designed to combine a template with data model in order to produce a document.
-A template is an intermediate representation of the presentation.
-It specifies the rules that define on how the output will be generated.
+A template engine is a piece of software designed to combine a template with data in order to produce content.
+A template is an intermediate representation of the content.
+It specifies rules defining on how the output will be generated.
 </p>

 <p style="text-align: justify;">